 Critical Care Fellowship

-The UA Department of Emergency Medicine, in partnership with the Department of Medicine, Section of Pulmonary, Critical Care, Allergy and Sleep, offers a two-year critical care fellowship program preparing fellows for the IM-CCM board examination.
+The University of Arizona Department of Emergency Medicine, in partnership with the Department of Medicine, Section of Pulmonary, Critical Care, Allergy and Sleep, offers a two-year critical care fellowship program preparing fellows for the IM-CCM board examination.

 The department’s critical care section is most proud of our integration of critical care practices into the emergency department and partnering with our colleagues in other areas of expertise to improve the care of the critically ill patients from their prehospital encounter through their hospital stay.
 We have an enriched resident didactic and clinical experience that entails dedicated lectures, journal clubs, simulation time, elective rotations and case discussions.
 Fellows will train in the management of critically ill patients in the medical, trauma/surgical and cardiovascular intensive care units.

 Unique to this fellowship is the option to moonlight in emergency medicine as an attending during the fellowship period at a busy urban academic medical center.
 Fellows will become proficient in advanced airway management, ultrasound utilization in critical care, bronchoscopy, advanced ventilator and alternative gas exchange modes, extracorporal membrane oxygenation (ECMO), and will be allowed elective time to pursue individual interests within emergency medicine and critical care, as well as develop research interests of their own.